Laying the foundation for social enterprise success.

 The most widely used format for business models is the – wait for it – business model canvas.
 It’s a simple but powerful one-page template used for visualizing an organization’s value proposition, customers, channels, activities, partners, resources, costs, and revenues.
 And if you launch a new venture without first putting yourself through a few rounds of the BMC, you’re putting your enterprise at risk.

 A common complaint in the social sector is that people often start nonprofits without doing enough homework to find that dozens of similar organizations already exist.
-Once our initial business model was on paper, we searched high and low to find out if anyone was doing anything like it, and documented our findings in a robust competitor analysis.
+Once we put our initial business model paper, we searched high and low to find out if anyone was doing anything like it, and documented our findings in a robust competitor analysis.
 Luckily, our model was pretty unique and this massive gap in the market gave us even more confidence to proceed with conviction.

 As a side note: if this talk about business models and competitors seems unnecessary for nonprofits, here’s a cold hard truth.
 NGOs are businesses too.
 Just because a portion of revenue comes from donors and you don’t pay taxes, doesn’t mean this critical strategy work can be overlooked.
 Launching a venture with nothing but a social mission is a recipe for disaster, as it takes a viable business model to support any social impact of any size.